hydroper/fortoresseXY/todo/http-server.md

         1. Delete the unverified account.
     1. Else return failure response.
 4. Require e-mail verification until 5 minutes, otherwise the account is deleted from the database.

+## Private socket APIs

+The socket server side has exclusive APIs at the HTTP server side.

+* The secret bridge key allows solely the socket server side to access these APIs from the HTTP server side.
+* Avoid signing into account by instead taking advantage of the secret bridge key.